The 10 Best Low-Glycemic Foodsby David Mendosa Patient Advocate

 Beverages that won’t raise your level

-More American adults still drink coffee than anything else besides water, but sweetened soda has sadly become a close second.
-Drinking coffee will help you to manage your diabetes better unless you add sugar or milk, it won’t budge your blood glucose level.
+More American adults still drink coffee more than anything else besides water, but sweetened soda has sadly become a close second.
+Drinking coffee will help you to manage your diabetes better, and unless you add sugar or milk, it won’t budge your blood glucose level.
 Worldwide, tea is the most consumed beverage after water.
-Except for soda, all of these beverages will be safe to consume for people living with diabetes.
+Except for soda, all these beverages are safe to consume if you are living with diabetes.